-I am a third-year undergraduate student at Lewis & Clark College.
+I am a recent graduate of Lewis & Clark College.
 My majors are Mathematics/Computer Science (combined major) and Physics.
 Prior to attending Lewis & Clark, I went to high school at the University of Chicago Laboratory Schools.
 My academic interests include solid-state physics and thermodynamics, high-performance computing and parallelism, cloud and grid computing, discrete mathematics and combinatorics, and linear algebra.
 I'm particularly interested in the intersection of computation and science.
 Some of the most interesting things I've been able to do are helping domain scientists meet their computational needs.
 Much of the work I've done has to do with making computational scientific resources easier to access and utilize in order to streamline the process of computation-based science.
 I'm also a big supporter of the open-source software movement and I try to release almost all the code I write on GitHub.
 I strongly believe that the free sharing of knowledge, be it through open source computer code or open access scientific journals leads to better science and better society.

 Some of my other interests include Samoan Fireknife Dancing, practicing and teaching Judo, photography, film, cars, and watching some sports (I like soccer, baseball, basketball, Judo, and occasionally formula one and hockey).
 I also drink a lot of tea.